kragen/dumpulse/README.md

 of course don’t include the time spent in the Linux kernel handling system calls, but they do include time in udpserver’s `dumpulse_send_packet` and `dumpulse_get_timestamp` functions.

+For a more quantitative measure, sending a million variable-setting packets to udpserver resulted in it consuming 0.4 seconds of user CPU time and 5.9 seconds of system CPU time, according to Linux, running on a 1.6 GHz Intel Pentium N3700.
+Handling nonsense packets took roughly the same amount of time.

 Reliability and security
 ------------------------